Police tactical unit: Definition

-In the United States, police tactical units are known by the generic term of Special Weapons And Tactics (SWAT) teams; the term originated from the Los Angeles Police Department.
+In the United States, police tactical units are known by the generic term SWAT (special weapons and tactics) team; the term originated from the Philadelphia Police Department and the Los Angeles Police Department in the 1960s.
 In Australia, the federal government uses the term police tactical group.
-The European Union uses the term special intervention unit for national counter-terrorist PTUs.
+The European Union uses the term special intervention unit for national counterterrorist PTUs.

 Characteristics

 Police tactical units have similarities to military special forces units such as organization, selection, training, equipment, and operational methodologies.
+Police tactical units, similar to military units, are not gender diverse, with female members being rare.

 For "certain counter terrorism operations, such as hostage rescue, there is a significant convergence of roles, tactics and force when employed in either an armed conflict or policing role".
-Aside from counter-terrorism, the roles of police and military units differ in that the role of military units can result in the use of the maximum permissible force against enemy combatants while the role of police units is to use only minimal force sufficient to subdue suspected criminals, including negotiation.
+Aside from counterterrorism, the roles of police and military units differ in that the role of military units can result in the use of the maximum permissible force against enemy combatants while the role of police units is to use only minimal force sufficient to subdue suspected criminals, including negotiation.